 Within the Engineering Theme we present a wide range of papers produced by those across the disciplines and throughout our supply chain.
 Most of the material has been generated by the engineers themselves and is a first-hand account of their experiences on the programme.

 At the current stage of the programme, much of our Learning Legacy focuses on the civils and underground construction aspects of Crossrail.
 Key lessons from these aspects relate to tunnelling and excavation related ground movements and their impacts on the built environment, the performance of tunnel boring machines (TBMs), sprayed concrete lining (SCL) design and implementation, and the management of groundwater during construction.

-Crossrail’s Engineering functions together established the Crossrail Technical Papers Competition which runs annually and receives papers on a range of engineering and technical disciplines.
-It is open to all organisations currently or previously involved in the project, including designers, contractors, joint ventures and those working for Crossrail Limited.
-The papers from the first four years’ competitions have been published by the Institution of Civil Engineers and the process will run until the completion of the Programme.
-All of the papers will be included in the Learning Legacy as they are published.
+Crossrail’s Engineering functions together established the Crossrail Technical Papers Competition which ran annually and received papers on a range of engineering and technical disciplines.
+It was open to all organisations currently or previously involved in the project, including designers, contractors, joint ventures and those working for Crossrail Limited.
+All of the papers have been included in the Learning Legacy.